walking legs.jpg

 Mental health care works best when it’s as flexible and responsive as the people it’s designed to support.

 To offer a fresh take on counselling, we’re introducing Walk and Talk Therapy (WaTT).
-An approach that takes your session outdoors, because innovation in therapy doesn’t always mean high-tech, sometimes, it means returning to what’s simple and grounding.
+An approach that takes your session outdoors, because innovation in therapy doesn’t always mean high-tech, sometimes, it means returning to what’s simple and centering.

 Movement + Mind = Momentum